-One question we often hear is “Do tradelines still work in 2020?”
+One question we often hear in the tradeline industry is “Do tradelines still work in 2023?”

 To explain our answer, we will delve into the history of authorized user tradelines and the policies that regulate the tradeline industry.

 Although the term “tradeline” could refer to any account in your credit file, usually in our industry people use the word as shorthand for authorized user tradelines, or accounts on which you are an authorized user.

 Credit card companies allow cardholders to add authorized users (AUs) to their accounts, which are people who are authorized to use the account but are not liable for any charges incurred.
 For example, a business owner could add an employee as an AU of their credit card, or a parent could add their child.

 When someone is added as an AU, often the full history of the account is shown in the credit reports of both the primary user and the AU, regardless of when the AU was added to the account.
 Therefore, the AU may have years of credit history associated with the account reflected in their file as soon as they are added.

 This is why obtaining an AU tradeline through a family member or friend is a common way for people to start establishing a credit history.
 In fact, studies estimate that 20%-30% of Americans have at least one AU account.

 Why are authorized users able to share the benefits of the primary user’s credit rating, even though they are not liable for the debt?
 This policy is a result of the Equal Credit Opportunity Act of 1974 (ECOA).